 7. Chemicals

 Chemical water treatments often come as drops or tablets that you simply add to water and let sit for a couple of minutes (depending on the volume of water).
-They are effective against bacteria, viruses and protozoa.
+They are effective against bacteria, viruses, and protozoa.

-This water treatment method is super easy to use, inexpensive and ultra-light, making it the perfect go-to for pretty much all kinds of trips (hiking, backpacking, car-camping, etc.) But, of course, this method won’t filter your muddy water, so a pre-filter or a piece of cloth might be required depending on your water source.
+So a pre-filter or a piece of cloth might be required depending on your water source.
 If you’re taste-sensitive, you might find that it leaves a chemical taste.
-But eh, at this price point, might as well try it!
+But eh, at this price point, it’s hard to beat!

 Pro-tip!